Prof. Barry Quinn

 3. Dr. Colm Kelly (graduated 2021): Machine learning in Empirical Asset Pricing (Principal Supervisor)

-4. Veronica Zhang (graduating 2024): Capital policy and State sponsorship in Chinese banking (Principal Supervisor)
+4. Veronica Zhang (2024): Capital policy and State sponsorship in Chinese banking (Principal Supervisor)

 5. Dr. Kevin Johnson (graduated 2019) A Case Study in Industrial Consolidation: The Irish Credit Union Sector (Co Supervised)